 The Montessori-inspired Chinese New Year Printable Pack has 92 pages with printables for preschool through elementary!
 And it’s designed to be used any year, regardless of the animal that’s emphasized in any particular year!
 So this is a pack that can truly grow with your child.
 Of course, it’s perfect for preschool through elementary classrooms, too!

-Through January 29, the pack is 50% off!
+2020 UPDATE: Through January 25, the pack is 50% off!
 You don’t need a coupon code to get the sale price.
-The price is already set for $6.99 for one week.
+The price is already set for $6.99 for the sale.